mnot/ai-control-report/draft-nottingham-ai-control-report.md

 ## Vocabulary

 Another major focus area for the workshop was on _vocabulary_ -- the specific semantics of the opt-out signal.

-Several participants noted that there were many proposals for vocabularies, as well as many conflicting vocabularies already in use.
+Several participants noted that there are already many proposals for vocabularies, as well as many conflicting vocabularies already in use.

 RAG vs. general training